Survey Update: Taking a Positive Focus Forward

 The organizational review criteria are determined by Excellence Canada in their Silver category for Healthy Workplace.
-The Wellness@Work Advisory Committee have helped to draft the self-assessment and additional feedback and input is being solicited from campus community members through focus groups.
+The Wellness@Work Advisory Committee have helped to draft the self-assessment and additional feedback and input was solicited from campus community members through focus groups.

 Host Focus Groups

-Employees were invited to participate in focus groups to discuss areas of strength and opportunities for action to further enhance our workplace wellness.This feedback is helping shape the self-assessment for Excellence Canada.
+Employees were invited to participate in focus groups to discuss areas of strength and opportunities for action to further enhance our workplace wellness.This feedback helped to shape the self-assessment for Excellence Canada.

 Of those who responded to the survey:

 - 91 per cent feel they have the opportunity to work safely